Hi, I'm Sav!

 1. ENDLESS HOURS...BUT I am making a difference in so many lives!

-2. LOW PAY...BUT I had joy and great satisfaction from teaching!
+2. LOW PAY...BUT I have joy and great satisfaction from teaching!
 Most people hate their jobs!

 3. NO RESPECT...BUT I am a damn good teacher, most teachers can't deal, and my kids love me!